Emu Plains: Education

-The local government primary school is Emu Plains Public School and the high school is Nepean Creative and Performing Arts High School.
+The local government schools are Emu Plains Public School and the Nepean Creative and Performing Arts High School.
 There is also a Catholic primary school, Our Lady of the Way, and high school, Penola Catholic College.

+Tourism

+Emu Plains is the westernmost residential suburb in the outskirts of the Greater Western Sydney area, set away from the hustle and bustle of Sydney.
+As the main gateway to the Blue Mountains, the suburb provides scenic mountainous beauty at its foot.
+Its attractions include a selection of old colonial-era buildings.

 Cultural attractions

 Penrith Regional Gallery & The Lewers Bequest is an art gallery established at the former property of artists Gerald and Margo Lewers.
-It is at 86 River Road Emu Plains.
-The property was bought by the Lewers in the 1940s and in 1950 it became their permanent home and studio.
-Gerald died in 1962 and Margo continued to live and work there until her death in 1978.
+It is at 86 River Road, Emu Plains.
+The property was bought by the Lewers in the 1940s, and in 1950 it became their permanent home and studio.
+Gerald died in 1962, and Margo continued to live and work there until her death in 1978.
 In 1980 the Lewers' daughters donated the site, buildings, gardens and a substantial collection of art to Penrith City Council.
-The Gallery was opened in August 1981 by the New South Wales Premier, Neville Wran.
+The gallery was opened in August 1981 by the New South Wales Premier, Neville Wran.
 Every year tens of thousands of visitors inspect the gallery's exhibitions and use the gardens and café.